SciCrunch/sckan-query-examples/README.md

 * SCKAN contains knowledge about CNS-ANS-end organ connectivity derived from credible sources

-  * Interviews with SPARC investigators, Anatomical experts (SAWG)
-  * Textbooks, SPARC data, and Scientific literature (using NLP and then curated)
+  * Interviews with SPARC Investigators, Anatomical experts (SAWG), Textbooks, SPARC data, and Scientific Literature (using an NLP pipepline and then curated)
 * SCKAN is represented in a form that supports automated reasoning

   * Connections are annotated with SPARC vocabularies - a set of SPARC anatomical terms mapped to the community ontologies like UBERON